 - Give people more than they expect and do it cheerfully.
-Last year, at Christmas time, when I pulled the name of a longtime enemy out of the grab bag at work, I decided to exceed the $15.00 gift rule, and gave her a $25 cash card.
+Last year, at Christmas time, when I pulled the name of a longtime enemy out of the grab bag at work, I decided to exceed the $15.00 gift rule and gave her a $25 cash card.
 When she opened the card, and came over and hugged me, I knew our feuding days were over, and I felt wonderful.
 Later, she became my best ally at work.

 - Don’t believe all you hear, or spend all you have.
 When I read this, I realized how gullible I’d been in listening to other people.
 Just because someone makes a statement that sounds like a fact doesn’t make it true.
-I also learned that I felt better when I spent my money wisely, which meant I had to totally cut down on frivolous spending, which meant buying stuff I didn’t need for the sake of acquiring, and eating out when I should be cooking my own meals..
+I also learned that I felt better when I spent my money wisely, which meant I had to totally cut down on frivolous spending, which meant not buying stuff on sale I didn’t need for the sake of acquiring and eating out when I should be cooking my own meals..

 - Talk slowly, but think quickly.
 This really resounded with me, because I have a tendency to speak before I think.
 I found that whenever I applied this principle, my words felt more intelligent and I felt more adult about what came out of my mouth.
 It’s called “processing.”

-- When someone asks a question you don’t wish to answer, smile and ask “why do you want to know?”
+- When someone asks a question you don’t wish to answer, smile, and ask “why do you want to know?”
 This was the best advice I got this year.
 Through the years, I’ve been caught off guard and ended up answering questions I didn’t want to answer, but I found that I cared more about offending the person who asked, than my own discomfort.
 I feel liberated whenever I use this principle.

 - Remember, that great love and great achievements involve great risk.
 I am finally straight on the point that pride is a dream blocker, and can shut the good out of your life, and I have finally learned to stop playing it safe when the potential result could be good.

 - When you realize you’ve made a mistake, take immediate steps to admit it and correct it.
 This act alone sets you apart and adds height to your stature as a real adult.
-The first time I admitted I made a mistake my boss was blaming on someone else, she gained a new respect for me, and later promoted me.
+The first time I admitted I made a mistake that my boss was blaming someone else she gained a new respect for me, and later promoted me.
 She said it was because she had a deep appreciation for my character.